tnordquist/recursion-1/docs/index.md

 \end{aligned}
 $$

-<a name="factorial-iterative"></a>In practice, the function $f$ usually isn't expressed as a function of _all_ the preceding terms, but of a small number of terms immediately preceding $a_n$.
+In practice, the function $f$ usually isn't expressed as a function of _all_ the preceding terms, but of a small number of terms immediately preceding $a_n$.
 Also, note that the recurrence relation usually doesn't define $A$ completely: the definition generally includes one or more _initial values_, as well.

 Problems that can be defined using recurrence relations are prime candidates for recursive implementations.

 ### Example: Factorials

-The _factorial_ function (denoted by an exclamation mark after a non-negative integer, or after a symbol representing such an integer) is used in combinatorics, probability, and many other branches of mathematics.
+<a name="factorial-iterative"></a>The _factorial_ function (denoted by an exclamation mark after a non-negative integer, or after a symbol representing such an integer) is used in combinatorics, probability, and many other branches of mathematics.
 It is most often defined as

 $$
 \tag{1}